Birth of Kalki Avatar

 In the Devi Bhagavata Purana, the devas extol Vishnu and invoke his Kalki avatara.
 It is prophesied that in the future, when a majority of individuals in the world become Mleccas (non-Aryans) and wicked kings oppress them relentlessly, Lord Vishnu will manifest himself as Kalki to rectify all grievances.
 As he does so, the world will bow to him in reverence and gratefulness.

 The portraiture of Kalki is imbued with symbolic overtones.
 Kalki would ride on the horse of purity and might, and ward off and destroy the prevalent evil with his lashing sword of Dharma or righteousness.
 Therefore his name is endowed with deeper meaning.
-The name Kalki, literally communicates the meaning, ‘Annhilator of Ignorance'.
-The epic, Mahabharata
+The name Kalki, literally communicates the meaning, ‘Annhilator of Ignorance’.

-He will marry Padma, the Avatar of Vishnu’s consort, Devi Lakshmi and have two children, sons Jaya and Vijaya.
-Kalki will also perform the grand Ashwamedha Sacriifice to abolish all vitiated kings and false prophets, before embarking on the mighty assignment of the final obliteration of evil and misery in the Kali Yuga.
-After the completion of his work, the human shape of Kalki, will expose itself in the four-armed cast of Maha Vishnu and return to his celestial abode of Vaikunth.
+Kalki will marry Padma, the Avatar of Vishnu’s consort, Devi Lakshmi and have two children, sons Jaya and Vijaya.
+Kalki will also perform the grand Ashwamedha Sacrifice to abolish all vitiated kings and false prophets, before embarking on the mighty assignment of the final obliteration of evil and misery in the Kali Yuga.
+After the completion of his work, the human shape of Kalki will expose itself in the four-armed cast of Maha Vishnu and return to his celestial abode of Vaikunth.